-Nursing Assessment for Powerlessness
+Nursing Assessment and Rationales

 Assessment is needed in order to identify possible problems that may have lead to Powerlessness.

-|Assess for feelings of apathy, hopelessness, and depression.||These moods may be an element of powerlessness.
+These moods may be an element of powerlessness.

-|Determine the patient’s power needs or need for control.||Patients are usually able to recognize those perspectives of self-governance that they miss most and that are relevant to them.
+Patients are usually able to recognize those perspectives of self-governance that they miss most and that are relevant to them.

 The extent to which people associate responsibility to themselves (internal control) versus other forces (external control) determines the locus of control.
 Patients with a predominantly external locus of control may be more susceptible to feelings of powerlessness.

 Powerlessness is the feeling that one has lost the implicit power to control their own interests.

-|Know situations/interactions that may add to the patient’s sense of powerlessness.||It is necessary for healthcare providers to recognize the patient’s right to refuse to certain procedures.
+It is necessary for healthcare providers to recognize the patient’s right to refuse certain procedures.
 Some routines are done on patients without their consent fostering a sense of powerlessness.

 The dilemma about events, duration and course of illness, prognosis, and dependence on others for guidance and treatments can contribute to powerlessness.

-|Note if the patient shows a need for information about illness, treatment plan, and procedures.
+7. Note if the patient shows a need for information about illness, treatment plan, and procedures.

-|Evaluate the results of the information given on the patient’s feelings and behavior.||A patient facing powerlessness may overlook information.
+A patient facing powerlessness may overlook information.
 Too much information may overwhelm the patient and add to feelings of powerlessness.
-A patient simply experiencing a knowledge deficit may be mobilized to act in his or her own best interest after information is presented and options are explored.
-The act of providing infomation may strengthen a patient’s sense of independence.
+A patient simply experiencing a knowledge deficit may be mobilized to act in his or her own best interest after the information is presented and options are explored.
+The act of providing information may strengthen a patient’s sense of independence.

-Nursing Interventions for Powerlessness
+Nursing Interventions and Rationales